 - 51600 Retiree Benefits (To track District cost of Retiree benefits The unfunded Liability calculated by actuarial is for a yearly accounting of long-term liability, not a current year operating expense for budget).
-In January 2024, the District changed its Retiree Medical benefit the Minimum Employer Contribution (MEC), and returned the Employee's OPEB contribution.
+In January 2024, the District changed its Retiree Medical benefit the Minimum Employer Contribution (MEC) and returned the Employee's OPEB contribution.
 The District committed to keep the current retirees (8) as of 2024 whole.
-Previously the cost was paid directly to CalPERS Health, now the Retiree payment to CalPERS Health is the MEC (\$157 in 2024), and the balance paid to each retiree through an HRA. - 51605 Retiree health benefit Direct: The District covers the retiree health to the HRA not the larger amount. - 51610 The CalPERS Health Ins Retiree: expense is a yearly expense to the District for the Retirees currently covered by Retiree Health benefits.
+Previously the cost was paid directly to CalPERS Health, now the Retiree payment to CalPERS Health is the MEC (\$158 in 2025), and the balance paid to each retiree through an HRA. - 51605 Retiree health benefit Direct: The District covers the retiree health to the HRA not the larger amount. - 51610 The CalPERS Health Ins Retiree: expense is a yearly expense to the District for the Retirees currently covered by Retiree Health benefits.
 And paid directly to CalPERS Health insurance the MEC

-Retiree Benefits total: \$105,000
+Retiree Benefits total: \$100,000

-- 51700 Property Taxes The District pays special district expenses, like mosquito abatement district. - 51900 License and Permits: Air permit, CUPA etc. - 52000 Interest expense: For payments on loans like Dump Truck. - 53000 Customer Accounts (Section now within Administration for tracking the expenses for Customer accounts, billings and staff ) In mid 2023, after reviewing proposals, the District contracted with a Harvest Printing located in the City of Anderson to print, fold, stuff and mail the customer billing.
-In the first quarter of 2024, the folding machine and postage meter lease expired and were picked up by the originating company.
-The postage and paper/envelopes etc are similar to previous, but the folding/stuffing etc is no longer an aggravation and cost.
-After removing the lease, and the lease impact on the printer from printing all the bills and newsletters the District saved over 20 cents a piece. - 53020 Postage: For Customer billing Charged through Mail house 53025 Billing Supplies & Materials: Printing, Paper, envelopes etc. Charged through Mail house. - 53016 Meter License: This is for the Software integration between reading meters and loading into customer accounts.
+- 51700 Property Taxes The District pays special district expenses, like mosquito abatement district. - 51900 License and Permits: Air permit, CUPA etc. - 52000 Interest expense: For payments on loans like Dump Truck.
+And for the State Loan Fee expense for the RCAC Grant Anticipation Note BW ponds. - 53000 Customer Accounts (Within Administration for tracking the expenses for Customer accounts, billings and staff) - 53020 Postage: For Customer billing Charged through Mail house - 53025 Billing Supplies & Materials: Printing, Paper, envelopes etc. Charged through Mail house. - 53016 Meter License: This is for the Software integration between reading meters and loading into customer accounts.
 That generates the Billing each month.